astuder/lightroom-map-fix/README.md

 ### OpenStreetMap Map Style

 This patch replaces the "Light" map style with [OpenStreeMap](https://www.openstreetmap.org).
-This hack builds on the GoogleMaps API and therefore still requires the Google Maps API key.
+This hack builds on the Google Maps API and therefore still requires the Google Maps API key.

 After patching the API key, execute:
 ```